webcomponents/webcomponentsjs/README.md

 use the `webcomponents-loader.js`.

 ### Using `webcomponents-loader.js`

 The `webcomponents-loader.js` is a client-side loader that dynamically loads the minimum polyfill bundle, using feature detection.
-Note that because the bundle will be loaded asynchronously, scripts that depend on webcomponents APIs must be specfically loaded using the `WebComponents.whenLoaded` method.
-This method should load any script modules that need the polyfills (typically via `import('my-script.js')) and must return a promise that resolves when all scripts have loaded.
+Note that because the bundle will be loaded asynchronously, scripts that depend on webcomponents APIs *must* be loaded using `WebComponents.waitFor(loadCallback)`, for example custom elements definitions.
+The `loadCallback` function should load scripts that need the polyfills (typically via `import('my-script.js')`) and should return a promise that resolves when all scripts have loaded.

-You can then wait for the `WebComponentsReady` event to safely run code that depends on custom elements having upgraded.
-Specifcally, this event is fired after (1) the polyfills to have executed, (2) any scripts loaded with `whenLoaded` have executed, and (3) any custom elements on the page have upgraded.

-Additionally, you can check if `window.WebComponents` exists to know if the `WebComponentsReady` event will fire, and you can check if `window.WebComponents.ready` is true to check if the `WebComponentsReady` event has already fired.

 Here's an example: